dezed-ukaea/cppDataPipeline/README.md

         {1., 2., 3., 4., 5., 6., 7., 8., 9.}
     );

-    create_estimate(arr, data_product, component, file_system);
+    create_array(arr, data_product, component, file_system);
 }
 ```

 ## Installation
-You can build and test the library using CMake.
+You can build and test the library using CMake, this implementation requires C++17 or later as it makes use of the `std::filesystem` library.
 All dependencies are externally fetched however it is recommended that you install the following in advance:

 - [HDF5](http://www.hdfgroup.org/ftp/HDF5/current/src/)
 - [CURL](https://curl.se/libcurl/)